fdazen/fda-documentation/yield_management.md

 ##**Yield Management Settings**

-Once the Yield Management Rules are created, you will need to specify how often you want the system to perform the rate change.
+Once the Yield Management Rules are created, you will need to specify how often you want the system to check and apply those rules.

  - Click on the link **Yield Management Settings** under section _Rates_: